-The Physiology Resources can be found in the Medical Library located opposite Dunedin Hospital in the Sayers Building.
+The majority of the print Physiology resources can be found in the Health Sciences Library located opposite Dunedin Hospital in the Sayers Building.

 Before you start searching the databases, it helps to take time to plan your search.